sisrfeng/coc-wiki/Debug-language-server.md

 }
 ```

 However, the output of LSP communication is difficult for humans to read.
-You can upload the content to the LSP inspector: https://microsoft.github.io/language-server-protocol/inspector/, which looks like this:
+You can make use of [language-server-protocol-inspector](https://github.com/microsoft/language-server-protocol-inspector), which looks like this:

 <img width="833" alt="screen shot 2018-07-20 at 12 15 10 pm" src="https://user-images.githubusercontent.com/251450/42982989-c32a21d2-8c16-11e8-84ea-630497a24900.png">

 ## Using Chrome developer tools

-You can use Chrome to debug a language server which is using node IPC for communication.
+You can use Chrome to debug a language server which is using node IPC (the language server have to be implemented by javascript like css language server from coc-css) for communication.

 First, add `execArgv` to the language server settings like: